 As prescribed by FASB guidance, Debt, the Company recognized the value of the embedded conversion feature of the 4.50% Convertible Notes as an increase to "Additional paid-in capital" of approximately \$19.0 million on a pre-tax basis (\$16.1 million net of taxes and issuance costs).
 The embedded conversion feature was measured as the difference between the proceeds received and the fair value of a similar liability without the conversion feature.
 The value of the conversion feature is treated as a debt discount and reduced the initial carrying value of the 4.50% Convertible Notes to \$137.2 million, net of debt issuance costs of \$3.8 million allocated to the debt component of the instrument.
-The discount is amortized as interest cost and the carrying value of the 4.50% Convertible notes.
+The discount is amortized as interest cost and the carrying value of the 4.50% Convertible notes will accrete up to the face amount over the term of the notes.